APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 updated_date: 2024-11-14 10:55 AM
 ---

+### Notes

-Thesis3: It was implied that the Office of Campus Safety was put in place out of concern for student safety, and as an "olive branch" to those who thought UCLA put students in danger during the April protest.
+- It was implied that the Office of Campus Safety was put in place out of concern for student safety, and as an "olive branch" to those believing UCLA put students in danger during the April protest.

-Thesis4: The Office of Campus Safety has served to "maintain order."
+- The Office of Campus Safety has served to "maintain order."

-Thesis5: Administrative actions meant to safeguard free speech---no interference or oversight, heavy policing targeting students---looks like their strategic plan.
-This plan is inconsistent with existing policy and data, and only serves to chill free speech---UCLA is cannabalizing its own mission.
+- Administrative actions meant to safeguard free speech---no interference or oversight, heavy policing targeting students---looks like their strategic plan.
+This plan is inconsistent with existing policy and data, only serving to chill free speech---UCLA is cannabalizing its own mission.

 ### UCLA graduation